Greg Norman in hospital with coronavirus

 Norman, who won two Open Championships in 1986 and 1993, said in a post on Instagram on Christmas Day that he had been diagnosed with Covid-19.

-Alongside a photo of himself in a hospital bed, the former world number one wrote: “This sums it all up.
+Alongside a photo of himself in a hospital bed, the Australian wrote: “This sums it all up.
 My Christmas Day.
 On behalf of millions, f*** CoVid.
 This get this s*** behind us never to experience it again.”

+Norman had earlier posted a video on Christmas Eve saying that it was a “weird” festive season because of coronavirus and that he was looking forward to 2021 and the world becoming a “better, happier, more successful and healthier place”.

+He said: “I just got off the phone with my doctor and even though I had a test on Tuesday and the results came back yesterday which was negative, I am exhibiting mild symptoms of potentially Covid.

 English golfer Ian Poulter was among those who sent messages to Norman in the wake of the news, wishing the 65-year-old a “speedy recovery”.